eightyfive/fetch-run/README.md

 ## Middlewares

-A simple implementation of the HTTP middleware pattern.
+A simple implementation of the middleware pattern.
 It allows you to modify the [Request object](https://developer.mozilla.org/en-US/docs/Web/API/Request) before your API call and use the [Response object](https://developer.mozilla.org/en-US/docs/Web/API/Response) right after receiving the response from the server.

-Here is more information about the HTTP middleware pattern:
+Here is more information about the middleware pattern:

 - [Using Express middleware](https://expressjs.com/en/guide/using-middleware.html)
 - [Middleware - Laravel](https://laravel.com/docs/5.7/middleware)
 - [Middleware - Redux](https://redux.js.org/advanced/middleware)

-A good way to visualize the HTTP middleware pattern is to think of the Request/Response lifecycle [as an onion](https://www.google.com/search?q=middleware+onion&tbm=isch).
+A good way to visualize the middleware pattern is to think of the Request/Response lifecycle [as an onion](https://www.google.com/search?q=middleware+onion&tbm=isch).
 Every middleware added being a new onion layer on top of the previous one.

 ### Everything is a middleware